Mesnaldo/llm-resume-ranker-resumAI/README.md

 - 📝 Detailed explanations for each resume score

 ## About
-Resumaai streamlines the recruitment process by automating resume screening while maintaining human-like evaluation quality.
+ResumAI streamlines the recruitment process by automating resume screening while maintaining human-like evaluation quality.
 The system leverages state-of-the-art LLM technology combined with a mathematical scoring model to provide consistent, unbiased, and explainable resume rankings.